-- Focus on what you can control — do not take members not coming personally!
+- Control the Controllables: Focus on what you can control — do not take members not coming personally!
 What can you personally do that makes members want to show up every week?

-- The more connected + personable you are with your members, the more dedicated your members will be to your Small Group
+- Member Connection: The more connected + personable you are with your members, the more dedicated your members will be to your Small Group

 - Personal Member Reach Outs: Reach out to your members personally before the Small Group to encourage them to come — if someone cannot come, do not allow them to post that in the Small Group chat for everyone to see!
 This typically creates a chain reaction of other Small Group members saying they are not coming

-- Reach out to any members personally that didn’t come to Small Group for the week + let them know you missed them!
+- Members Who Did Not Attend: Reach out to any members personally that didn’t come to Small Group for the week + let them know you missed them

-- Have a point system for Small Group attendance [to attend a formal or retreat, or the Small Group with the highest attendance get a prize from the Chapter].
+- Point System: Have a point system for Small Group attendance [to attend a formal or retreat, or the Small Group with the highest attendance get a prize from the Chapter]

-- Get feedback from members not attending — figure out why + what you can do to encourage them to come
+- Member Feedback: Get feedback from members not attending — figure out why + what you can do to encourage them to come

-- Try having different members from the group creating the workout each week.
-You are not a leader of the group — you are a coordinator!
+- Getting Small Group Members Involved: Try having different members from the group creating the workout each week.
+You are not a leader of the group — you are a coordinator

-- Always be organized + know what you’re doing each week.
-Small Groups should start + end on time!
+- Be Organized: Always be organized + know what you’re doing each week.
+Small Groups should start + end on time

-- Be mindful of time, especially during midterm weeks!
+- Be Mindful of Time: Be mindful of time, especially during midterm weeks!
 You can do a 30 minute workout + after head to the library together to study

 If you suspect that any member [or any friend!] you have is struggling, it’s important to find the appropriate resources + reach out!
 We’ve provided a few guidelines + resources below:

 Body Image.
-Many women struggle with body image — in fact; 97% of women have negative thoughts about their body image.
+Many women struggle with body image — in fact, 97% of women have negative thoughts about their body image.
 As a CHAARG role model, it’s important that we do our best to model healthy behaviors regarding body image!
 Here are some tips we have for modeling healthy behaviors:

-- Be open.
-Sometimes, the best thing we can do is to just be open + share our own feelings + encourage others to do the same
+- Be Ppen: Sometimes, the best thing we can do is to just be open + share our own feelings + encourage others to do the same

-- Reach out to your student wellness center + see if they have any educational resources regarding body image or eating disorders.
+- University Resources: Reach out to your student wellness center + see if they have any educational resources regarding body image or eating disorders.
 They can be an amazing asset, + most universities have a wide variety of resources

 - Decrease reps/time: Another great way to modify a workout if it’s feeling too challenging is decrease the # of reps or the amount of time you’re doing something.
 If an exercise is called for 90 seconds but you are feeling extremely fatigued at 60 seconds, then modify the exercise to be only 60 seconds!
 Another way to modify your workout is reducing the # of times you do a circuit (for example, if it calls for 4x through, change to 3x through!).
 This is a great way to still get a workout in even when you’re crunched for time, too!